yyubin/jinx/README.md

 ## Contributing

-* Add new DB dialects
+* New database dialects
-* Improve DDL/Liquibase mapping
+* Improved DDL or Liquibase mappings
-* Provide tests & documentation
+* Tests and documentation

-PRs and issues are welcome!
+Pull requests and issues are welcome.